HintHub/HintHub/documentation.md

 ### Entities
 Entities allowing a OOP like abstraction of domain driven Models which are used in the DB inside of ORM.

-We have the following Entities in this project:
+#### We have the following Entities in this project:
 - Benachrichtigung (Notification)
 - Fehler (Mistake/Report)
 - Kommentar (Comment)
-- Modul (Module)
+- Modul (Uni Modules e.g.: "Software Engineering Module I")
 - Skript (A university material e.g. a Script of a Module)
-- User
+- User (model for users who can login etc. like Admins, Tutors, Students etc)

 During work we created a large UML Diagram, however this is not public yet.